 There are three main concerns:

 Infringement: It’s illegal to falsely represent a product.
 This applies to both the original counterfeiter and your company.
 You are liable for your product’s legitimacy and may face consequences if your system is falsely advertised.

 Security: In my security-centric jobs, it was forbidden to use USB drives from conferences with work computers or documents because of tampering concerns.
-The same rule applied for using microcontrollers and other complex ICs that may have nefarious modifications (“nefarious” is actually the word used, so you know it’s bad).
+The same rule applied to using microcontrollers and other complex integrated circuits that may have nefarious modifications (“nefarious” is actually the word used, so you know it’s bad).

-These modifications give third party's unauthorized access to intellectual property, sensitive data, or other secure system information.
-In addition to catastrophic security ramifications, they can cause system malfunctions.
+These modifications give third parties unauthorized access to intellectual property, sensitive data, or other secure information.
+In addition to catastrophic security ramifications, they can cause widespread system malfunctions.

 Performance: Counterfeit components have lower quality and performance.
 Sometimes they don’t work at all.
 In the most nefarious cases, they are designed to fail intentionally.